vchacin/Drum-Kit/README.md

 In addition you can also use the keys on the keyboard.

-It is made with HTML, CSS, JavaScript.
+It's made with HTML, CSS, JavaScript.

 ## Try it!